jonschlinkert/isobject/README.md

 > Returns true if the value is an object and not an array or null.

+Use [is-plain-object](https://github.com/jonschlinkert/is-plain-object) if you want only objects that are created by the `Object` constructor.

 ## Install
 ```bash
 npm i isobject --save